union-imgcross icon

 Taxes that apply to invoices Employer Liability 12.25% + Provident fund.

-Minimum duration of service No specific fixed duration of service.
+Minimum duration of service There is no specific fixed duration of service.
 There is a six-month probationary period, which may be terminated by either the employee or the employer on certain grounds, as mentioned in the probation and termination section.

 Currency Accepted Philippine Peso.